-The first document that the ‘offender’ will receive is a Provisional Order for Restitution accompanied by explanatory papers, including details of the date that compensation was awarded to the victim, the amount paid and the facts upon which the decision to pay compensation to the victim was made.
+The first document that you will receive is a provisional order which sets out the name of the victim, the injuries sustained, the date that compensation was awarded, the amount to be paid, and the facts upon which the decision was made.

 A notice of objection to a provisional order must be lodged within 28 days.
 If an objection is not lodged, the provisional order will be confirmed and transferred to Revenue NSW as an enforceable debt.
 Revenue NSW can then commence enforcement action against you, such as cancelling or suspending your driver’s licence, deducting the money from your wages or bank account, or authorising the seizure of your goods or property.